KarimPwnz/sourcegraph-scripts/README.md

 ## Why is this so useful?

 This allows security researchers to run static analysis tools on a mass of GitHub repos which are fetched from Sourcegraph.
-Here's an example of running semgrep:
+Here's an example of running [Semgrep](https://semgrep.dev):

 ```sh
 $ semgrep --config "p/github-actions" out